ninetyh/tiktok-assistant-webapp/data/privacy.md

 # Information We Collect

 When you are using our service, we need to collect and store your TikTok username and email.
-These information are necessary to make **TikTokAssistant** work properly.
+These information are necessary to make **Rebotou** work properly.
 Other than that, we do not collect/store any other information about your TikTok account.

 If you contact us directly, we may receive additional information about you such as your name, email address, phone number, the contents of the message and/or attachments you may send us, and any other information you may choose to provide.